Mark 10

 Mark 10:5, Matthew 19:8.
 See Comments Matthew 19:8.

 Matthew 19:11-12.
-The Lord explained further and corrected their understanding.
+The Lord Jesus provided further explanation and corrected their misunderstanding.
 See Comments Matthew 19:11-12.

 Comparison Analysis